rebelsky/sams-assorted-musings-reflections/coup-d-etat-review.md

 The [version we play](https://boardgamegeek.com/boardgame/2174/coup-detat) was published by Parker Brothers in the mid-1960s.
 I'm not sure if it existed before then; the rules claim it did, but I take such stories with a grain of salt.
 It also seems odd to make a 33-card deck.
-It also has a designer listed, G. W. "Jerry" D'Arcey, which suggests that it's not just a historical game.
+It also has a designer listed, G. W. "Jerry" D'Arcey [7], which suggests that it's not exactly a historical game.

 In any case, _Coup d'état_ is played over four rounds, with each round consisting of six hands.
 Each hand has a different goal (or penalty).